cesarvr/blog/content/post/rust-performance.md

 sys   0m0.005s
 ```

-Now we are talking, profiling have pay its dividends and made the Rust program ``2.5x`` *faster* than the original and ``91ms`` faster than the Javascript version, I can start celebrating and telling my friends that I’m a **rustacean** now.
+Now we are talking, profiling has pay its dividends and made the Rust program ``2.5x`` *faster* than the original and ``91ms`` faster than the Javascript version, I can start celebrating and telling my friends that I’m a Rust expert now.
+But this leaves me with some questions:

+> The ``91ms`` is not bad, but I  wonder how much effort it will take to optimize this code to make it ``>1.5x`` faster than the Javascript counterpart?

 ## Performance On MacOS

-Thing is that I thought this was over, so while I was unpacking my Rust stickers and preparing my laptop for some re-branding, I decided to move the code (Javascript and Rust) from my Linux VM to my main OS (**MacOS Catalina**), once there I gave the benchmark another try because I *love* suffering:
+While I was thinking of this and was in the middle of unpacking my Rust stickers and preparing my laptop for some re-branding, I decided to move the code (Javascript and Rust) from my Linux VM to my main OS (**MacOS Catalina**), once there I gave the benchmark another try because I *love* suffering:

 ```sh
 Node   0.17s user 0.03s system 101% cpu 0.209 total
 Rust   0.23s user 0.01s system 98% cpu 0.238 total
  ```

-After seeing this I started to blame MacOS ``time`` implementation, but then I calm down and decided to profile the code again this time using [XCode Instrumentation](https://developer.apple.com/library/archive/documentation/AnalysisTools/Conceptual/instruments_help-collection/Chapter/Chapter.html) which point me in the right direction:
+After seeing this my confidence in my time measuring tool (``time``) started to fade a bit, but then I calmed down and profiled the code again this time using [XCode Instrumentation](https://developer.apple.com/library/archive/documentation/AnalysisTools/Conceptual/instruments_help-collection/Chapter/Chapter.html) which point me in the right direction:

 ![](https://github.com/cesarvr/hugo-blog/blob/master/static/rust/malloc-xcode-2.png?raw=true)

-> The slowest part of the program is the part that does the allocation and deallocation of memory produced when calling MacOS ``malloc``.
+> The slowest part of the program (Rust version) is the part that does the allocation and deallocation of memory produced when calling MacOS ``malloc``.

 To catch this one I'll need to dig more into Rust inner workings.
 Does this make it more expensive to get performance out of Rust?
 Did I choose the wrong abstractions?
 That's for another post.
 If you want to take a look at the code yourself here is the [Rust](https://github.com/cesarvr/AOCRust/tree/master/day-5) and [JS](https://github.com/cesarvr/AOCRust/tree/master/JS), if you have any improvement, idea, suggestions or performance trick let me know by [Twitter](https://twitter.com/cvaldezr), [pull request](https://github.com/cesarvr/AOCRust) or [open an issue](https://github.com/cesarvr/hugo-blog/issues).